 Allowing these old tags to remain on your website is akin to broadcasting to search engines that your website is out of date and not maintained, which means they will slowly remove it from search results.

 Another code related factor, that has an impact on your search engine optimisation, is having too many inline styles.
 This is something your web developer, rather than your marketing manager, should be in charge of.

-Keeping your HTML as clean as possible helps speed up your website, and causes less issues with web browsers.
+Keeping your HTML as clean as possible helps speed up your website, and causes fewer issues with web browsers.
 Putting as much of your CSS code in a separate CSS file helps dramatically in improving this.

 Just about every company also spends time on social channels they have created.
 If you aren’t using social media for your business, you definitely should be.
-One way to improve the chances of people following you on social media, is to ensure that you link to your official social accounts from your website.
+One way to improve the chances of people following you on social media is to ensure that you link to your official social accounts from your website.

 These links are often found in the footer of most websites, such as ours.
 Add links to your Facebook, LinkedIn, Twitter or other services that you regularly use and update.

 See the little padlock icon at the top of this page?
 It means that our website is secured with an SSL certificate.
 Google in particular is leading the push to make every website secure, regardless if you take payments or personal information or not.

 It makes great sense to have your website always secure, and for most website developers and hosting companies, it is fairly easy to do.